Wild Scandinavia

-Wild Scandinavia is a three-part natural history television series, first broadcast on the US network PBS.
+Wild Scandinavia is a 2023 three-part natural history television series, exploring the nature and culture of Scandinavia.
 The series is narrated by Swedish actress Rebecca Ferguson.

 The series was made by the BBC Studios Natural History Unit, and co-produced by PBS.
+It premiered on PBS and BBC Two.

 Plot

 Covering diverse Nordic landscapes—southern Denmark's sandy plains, Iceland's volcanoes, Sweden's forests, and prominently Norway's fjords—the series also features extreme human activities such as fjord cliff BASE jumping.
-The first episode, "Life on the Edge," showcases wildlife interactions and landscapes, merging subjects and ecological narratives.
+The first episode, Life on the Edge, explores how animals interact on Scandinavia's coast.
+It shows the lives of animals such as polar bears, orca, puffins, reindeer and musk ox.

+A separate German documentary on similar topics, Wildes Skandinavien, was broadcast in 2010-2011, the two series are unrelated.